 The Zero-Emission Vehicle Interagency Working Group is tasked with implementing Governor Kate Brown’s Executive Order 17-21, which creates a state-wide goal to increase the number of zero-emission vehicles in the state to 50,000 by the end of 2020.

 Executive Order 17-21

-The Zero Emission Vehicle Interagency Working Group (ZEVIWG) is a collaborative of state agencies including the Oregon Department of Energy, Department of Administrative Services, Public Utility Commission, Department of Environmental Quality, and Oregon Department of Transportation.
+The Zero-Emission Vehicle Interagency Working Group is a collaborative of state agencies led by the Oregon Department of Transportation that fosters interagency activities to support the adoption of electric vehicles.
+The ZEVIWG includes the Oregon Department of Energy, Department of Administrative Services, Public Utility Commission, and Department of Environmental Quality.
 The group will work on implementing the directives from Executive Order 17-21 by tackling cost, infrastructure, and information gaps to help accelerate the transition to electric vehicles.
 The group will also seek input from stakeholders across the state in partnership with Oregon Solutions.

 View ZEVIWG meeting materials and opportunities for public involvement.

 In November 2017, Governor Kate Brown signed two Executive Orders (17-20 and 17-21) with specific directives to

 state agencies to improve energy efficiency, boost electric vehicle adoption,